Blood Brothers (2007 Chinese film)

-Blood Brothers (天堂口 (Tiān táng kǒu, Gate of Heaven)) is a 2007 Chinese film directed by Alexi Tan and starring Daniel Wu, Shu Qi, Sun Honglei, Liu Ye and Tony Yang.
+Blood Brothers (天堂口 (Tiān táng kǒu, Gate of Heaven)) is a 2007 drama film directed by Alexi Tan and starring Daniel Wu, Shu Qi, Sun Honglei, Liu Ye and Tony Yang.
+The film is co-produced by Taiwan, China, and Hong Kong.

 Plot

 The film deals with three friends who move from the countryside to 1930s Shanghai to work with the criminal underworld.
 In Shanghai, the friends become involved in a dangerous love triangle.